hsadler/internet-news-analysis/README.md

-# Game of Life
+# Analysis of internet news headline trends

-> Conway's Game of Life
+> Will use cron jobs, python scripts, and mysql
+> Work in progress..